markuszoeller/markuszoeller.github.io/posts/drafts/project-docs-rst-markup-sphinx/index.rst

    * - Date
      - Change description
-   * - 2017-11-02
+   * - 2018-02-02
      - The first release

 Use Case
 ========

-The benefit of using a markup
-languages is, that you can treat your documentation like your code and review and discuss it before publishing it.
+The main benefit of using a markup languages like |rst| is, that you can treat your documentation like code.
+This includes doing reviews and adding it to version control.

-Runs on all platforms (Windows, Linux, Mac)

-Transform to multiple output formats (HTML, PDF, ...)
+Another benefit is, that the plain text files work on every platform.
+Be it *Mac*, *Windows* or *Linux*.
+Using a *Windows* virtual machine to work with *PowerPoint* files can be cumbersome sometimes.

 Minimal example